I am in a lush green garden, with the sound of a gentle breeze blowing through the leaves of the trees.

 The air is sweet smelling and the sun is warm on my skin.
 It is the most beautiful place imaginable, and I am not alone.

-Oh yes, if I can imagine what it was like at that first moment… the moment Eve became aware of her surroundings and her eyes first met the eye’s of Adam.
+Oh yes, if I can imagine what it was like at that first moment… the moment Eve became aware of her surroundings and her eyes first gazed upon Adam.
 Two perfectly beautiful creatures placed in an unspeakably beautiful garden.
-I don't think it is possible for us even to come close to imagining just how wonderful life was for Adam and Eve before sin entered into the picture; before Eve took her focus off God and placed it on herself.
+I don't think it is possible for us even to come close to imagining just how wonderful life was for Adam and Eve - that is before sin entered into the picture.
+Yes, before Eve took her focus off of God and placed it on herself.

 … no matter what kind of outer physique we are given by genetics, as women, we are really all the same.

 We live a world that proclaims “what you see on the outside is more important than what is on the inside.”

 We have all seen some of those extreme makeover shows where before and after show some pretty remarkable results.
 And those TV women, no one seems to have any frown lines or forehead lines.
 Hmmmm, the wonders of botox.

 It seems that most women today desire to be “pulled in” in one area and “filled out” in another.
 Lips are inflated and the tummy deflated.

 Models with perfect smiles and flawless bodies sell everything from burgers to cars.